 The order also allows a person to legally deny the existence of the DWI conviction and means that the DWI conviction will not show up on a background check.
 Law enforcement will continue to maintain a record of the conviction and it can be used against a person if that person gets in criminal trouble again in the future or is accused of another DWI.
 If a person is applying for a job or a professional license with the state or federal government, the conviction will show up and could negatively affect that person.

 Non-disclosure is a term used to refer to “sealing” a record/s.
 Non-disclosure orders effectively hide criminal convictions from the general public.
 In today’s world where background checks have become common, non-disclosure orders can help individuals hide criminal records, including DWI, which can make it hard to secure a job or a place to rent.

 The law governing non-disclosure in Texas – House Bill 3016 ensures past criminal records are sealed.
 However, the records can still be seen by police, federal authorities, and the state.
 Before House Bill 3016, a person who had committed certain misdemeanors could be placed on probation or deferred adjudication supervision before being declared guilty.
 If such a person completed probation successfully, the case would be dismissed, and a non-disclosure order entered to seal the matter from the general public.

 However, the law before House Bill 3016 didn’t allow DWI cases to be sealed.
 Effective 1st September 2017, persons convicted with DWI can under certain circumstances petition the court to seal their DWI record.
 The bill changed some waiting periods applicable to non-disclosure orders.

-The new bill allows persons ineligible for automatic order of non-disclosure to request for non-disclosure.
+The new bill allows persons ineligible for automatic orders of non-disclosure to request non-disclosure.
 Previously, non-disclosure was denied for varied reasons such as an order failing to be in the interest of justice.

 You must meet certain conditions before the court agrees to seal your DWI record.
 These conditions included: